Back to Dealfront DigestSales

 Dedicate enough time to conducting market research.
 Start by surveying your target customers.
 Ask questions about their frustration with the current solutions or the lack thereof.
 Confirm whether your version of the solution would be good enough for your target customers.

 Visit social sites like LinkedIn and Reddit, where your target customer hangs out.
 What are their sentiments on the problems you’re looking to solve?
-You can use this data to make adjustments to your product.
+You can use this data to adjust your product.

 Check out software review sites like G2, GetApp, and Capterra, too.
 Since your target customers are likely to leave their complaints here, you can use the information from these sites to define the problem you’re addressing.

 You may also want to create a minimum viable product (MVP) to prove there’s enough demand for your product.
 An MVP is an initial version of your product that has just enough features to attract customers and help you validate your ideas.
-It’ll help you poke holes into your ideas and make necessary iterations without the cost and risk of creating a fully-functional solution.
+It’ll help you identify gaps in your ideas and make necessary iterations without the cost and risk of creating a fully functional solution.

 For instance, Airbnb founders started renting their apartments to tech conference attendees to test the level of demand for the service.
-They first ensured people would be willing to pay to sleep at a stranger’s home and then moved forward with the next step of developing their product.
+They first ensured people would be willing to pay to sleep at a stranger’s home before proceeding with the next step of developing their product.

 Step 2: Define your target audience